laceyaguigam/QR-Code-Challenge/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- Stackoverflow (https://stackoverflow.com/) - This helped me find the answers to the problems I was having with my code.
+I was able to search for various problems that I was having and found multiple suggestions on how to solve the problem, I found helpful solutions with explanations.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- Get Bootstrap (https://getbootstrap.com/docs/5.3/getting-started/introduction/) - This is the boostrap website, I am currently still learning how to use this framework.
+This site is helpful when you are learning how to create respoinsive pages.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- MDN (https://developer.mozilla.org/en-US/docs/Web/CSS) - This is a great resource when you need a reference sheet for anything code related.
+I refer to this site when I need a code refresher in any languge, I recommend this site to all developers.

 ## Author